milo2012/pathbrute/README.md

       --timeout    Set timeout to x seconds
-      --update     Update URI path wordlists from Github --skip       Skip sites that don't give any useful results (e.g. OWA, VPN, etc) -q, --query      Lookup URI paths that were found against ExploitDB
+      --update     Update URI path wordlists from Github --skip       Skip sites that don't give any useful results (e.g. OWA, VPN, etc) --confirm    Confirm using more than 100 threads (use with -n option) -q, --query      Lookup URI paths that were found against ExploitDB)
 ```
 ***